-Our exposure to market risk is confined to our cash and cash equivalent balances and short-term investments.
+Our exposure to market risk is confined to our cash and cash equivalent balances and investments.
 The primary goals of our investment policy are preservation of capital, fulfillment of liquidity needs and fiduciary control of cash and cash equivalent balances.
 We also seek to maximize income from our investments without assuming significant risk.
-To achieve our goals, we maintain a portfolio of short-term and highly liquid time deposits.
-The time deposits in our portfolio, due to their very short-term nature, are subject to minimal interest rate risk.
+To achieve our goals, we maintain a portfolio of debt securities with various maturities ranging from one to three years.
+Due to the nature of our investment portfolio, we are subject to interest rate risks, which we mitigate by holding our investments to maturity.
 In future periods, we will continue to evaluate our investment policy in order to continue our overall goals.